Dune Board Game Review

 My favorite style of beer is a Black IPA.
 It’s equal parts strong porter and strong IPA.
 In short, the best way I can describe it is that it’s a HUGE beer, with warring flavors that collectively dominate your tastebuds.
 It’s delicious, but absolutely not for everyone, not even for many regular beer drinkers.

 So too with Dune.
-It has nearly as much strategy packed into it as any “dudes on a map” game.
+It has nearly as much strategy packed into it as any good area control game.
 And enough opportunity for negotiation, backstabbing, bluffing and alliances to draw comparisons with Diplomacy and other titans of that genre.
 And then it smashes those things together into an objectively huge game.

 For clarity, there are longer games.
 Hell, early-round victories are not only possible in Dune, but a lot of factions will frequently try to go for them.
 You could absolutely finish a session in under an hour.
 Conversely, you could finish in 3-4 hours, depending on how it plays out.